 Prior to Norwest, Casper was a Partner at U.S. Venture Partners (USVP) in Menlo Park, where he invested in therapeutic companies from clinical development through commercialization.
 At USVP, Casper served as a Board member for AtheroMed, Ilypsa (acquired by Amgen), and Valeritas.
 Over a six-year period, he was actively involved in making and managing investments in more than a dozen companies as a member of the healthcare team.
 Casper was also a private investor and board member with Innospine, an orthopedic diagnostic company acquired by Kyphon in 2005.

-Previously, Casper spent four years as Vice President of Business Development, Sales and Marketing at Aerogen, a specialty pharmaceutical company developing inhaled therapeutics for diabetes and respiratory diseases (public company acquired by Nektar then Novartis).
-In 1999 he co-founded and venture funded Epicor to develop a market leading epicardial ablation treatment for atrial fibrillation (acquired by St. Jude Medical for over $200M in 2004).
+Previously, Casper spent four years as Vice President of Business Development, Sales, and Marketing at Aerogen, a specialty pharmaceutical company developing inhaled therapeutics for diabetes and respiratory diseases (a public company acquired by Nektar then Novartis).
+In 1999 he co-founded and venture-funded Epicor to develop a market-leading epicardial ablation treatment for atrial fibrillation (acquired by St. Jude Medical for over $200M in 2004).

 Earlier in his career, Casper worked internationally for three years as a strategy consultant for Bain & Company.

 Casper holds an M.B.A. from Stanford University Graduate School of Business, an M.S. in biological science from Stanford University, and a B.A. in biochemistry from Dartmouth College.